Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Direct costs vary hugely by plan: volunteering abroad 8,000-15,000, extensive travel 15,000-30,000, study sabbatical 10,000-25,000, creative project at home 6,000-12,000.
+Direct costs vary by plan: volunteering abroad 8,000-15,000, extensive travel 15,000-30,000, study sabbatical 10,000-25,000, creative project at home 6,000-12,000.
 Each requires different planning.
-A proper gap year fund needs both the direct cost and ideally a return-to-work buffer for the first 2-3 months after the gap before income restarts.
+A proper gap year fund includes both the direct cost and a return-to-work buffer for the first 2-3 months after the gap before income restarts.

 How to use it

 Input monthly living costs during the gap year, one-time travel budget, activities budget, expected lost income during the period, and buffer for return-to-work period.
-The tool shows total gap year cost and target fund.
+The tool calculates total gap year cost and target fund.

 What the result means